 My tenure in the technology space is perhaps unlike most who roam the streets of Palo Alto.
 I have personally experienced the impact and relevance of technology’s many iterations far beyond the reverb of Silicon Valley’s echo-chamber.

 I experienced technology on a global basis, where the rubber of technology meets the road of reality.
 From the buy-side of technology, as a customer buying multimillion-dollar technology products and services to help companies run their business with technology.
 And later from the sell-side of technology, as a purveyor of said technology products.
-An experience that exposed me to a gaping hole between the promise of a technology proposition and the reality incurred by customers, risk, and cost often far higher than the immediate benefit of technology.
-It is therefore prudent to consider the broad consequences of the use of technology before diving head first into its adoption or implementation.
+This experience exposed me to a gaping hole between the promise of a technology proposition and the reality, risk, and often cost incurred by customers far higher than the immediate benefit of technology.
+Therefore, it is prudent to consider the broad consequences of the use of technology before diving headfirst into its adoption or implementation.

-The lesson I instinctively deployed is always to recognize how we must balance the incredible power of technology with an understanding of how the implementation of technology can induce new risk.
-That we should not dampen the enthusiasm and broad role technology can play, yet realize that technology is a tool, not the objective of a stated goal.
-And remain aware of the promise of technology advancement, described with much fervent by purveyors of technology, may not include an accurate assessment of all the risks, benefits and deficits involved.
-And that the success of a technology is predicated on the trust by which its stated promises come true.
+The lesson I instinctively deployed is always to recognize how we must balance the incredible power of technology to understand how the implementation of technology can induce new risk.
+That we should not dampen the enthusiasm and broad role technology can play yet realize that technology is a tool, not the objective of a stated goal.
+Maintaining awareness of technology advancement promise, described with much fervent by purveyors of technology, may not include an accurate assessment of all the risks, benefits, and deficits involved.
+The success of a technology is predicated on the trust by which its stated promises come true.

 Trust from an authentic promise

-Perhaps that is why forty-four countries in the world may not be as dumb as we think, in restricting the use of internet applications today.
-About my anecdote above, they have or will buy-in to the transport layer of the internet at some point, but their adoption to the immature applications we put on top may – justifiably – be a whole other matter.
+Perhaps that is why forty-four countries in the world may not be as dumb as we think, restricting the use of internet applications today.
+About my anecdote above, they have or will buy-in to the transport layer of the internet at some point.
+Still, their adoption to the immature applications we put on top may – justifiably – be a whole other matter.

 The new risk of technology

-How and why I became a self-proclaimed innovation economist reveals what I saw emerge eight years ago as technology’s most critical success factor, and has spawned the writing of a book that reinvents economics.
-For the economics by which both the input and output of technology innovation are selected and deployed must meet newly established principles of a meritocracy to instill renewable value and trust.
+How and why I became a self-proclaimed proximal realist reveals what I saw emerge eight years ago as technology’s most critical success factor.
+It has spawned the writing of a book to reinvent the operating-systems of humanity.
+The economics by which both the input and output of technology innovation are selected and deployed must meet newly established principles of a meritocracy to instill renewable value and trust.

-Neither input nor output of technology innovation complies with modern economics that can support the world today.
+Neither the input nor output of technology innovation adheres to nature’s first-principles to support the world today.
 And thus, its products are incapable of supporting the changing and diverse needs of its citizens.

-Many captains of the technology industry keep preaching about a new digital age in which technology according to Google chairman Eric Schmidt, will “reshape the future of people, nations, and business.”
-Quite audacious, since none of those captains demonstrate to have a real understanding of the economics that supports such a promise.
-Their products show an overwhelming ignorance and blatant violation of the fundamental economics needed to embrace their lofty promise.
+Many captains of the technology industry keep preaching about a new digital age.
+According to Google chairman Eric Schmidt, technology will “reshape the future of people, nations, and business.”
+Quite audacious, since none of those captains demonstrate to have a real understanding of the methods to supports such a promise.
+Their products show an overwhelming ignorance and blatant violation of the fundamental principles needed to embrace their lofty promise.

-For technology systems to maintain the lasting respect of its participants, and gain the respect from countries that harbor them, it must evolve along the axis of the merit of transactions between its participants, and subsequently support the collective needs of their domicile.
+For technology systems to maintain the lasting respect of their participants and gain the respect from countries that harbor them, it must evolve along the axis of the merit of transactions between its participants and subsequently support their domicile’s collective needs.
 Therefore to meet the promise that instills trust, technology systems must pass at least the most rudimentary economic litmus test of a meritocracy.
 And yet, the vast majority of today’s leading consumer technology products and services (such as Facebook, Instagram, Google+, iTunes, Amazon, etc.) fail such a basic test.

-The stampede of technology’s populism will not – as it is so popularly portrayed – shift the balance of power to its participants, but instead to the operator of the service.
+The stampede of technology’s populism will not – as it is so popularly portrayed – shift the balance of power to its participants away from the service operator.

-Also, sovereign nations that expect to relinquish control to its citizens as democracy stipulates – now with the proliferation of technology will instead hand over their authority and the evolution of its people to the frivolous nature of a technology company.
-The freedom of participants will not improve, but instead be reduced to creepy socialism embedded in technology’s operating systems, with more concentrated oligarchic control than its analog precedent.
+Also, sovereign nations that expect to relinquish control to their citizens as democracy stipulates – now, with the proliferation of technology will instead hand over their authority and its people’s evolution to a technology company’s frivolous nature.
+The freedom of participants will not improve but instead be reduced to creepy socialism embedded in technology’s operating systems, with more concentrated oligarchic control than its analog precedent.

 When ignorance is not bliss

-The technology industry, using the internet as its universal distribution can stimulate and expose the undiscovered merit of many more people, as the title of Eric Schmidt’s new book appears to suggest.
+The technology industry, using the internet as its universal distribution, can stimulate and expose many more people’s undiscovered merit, as the title of Eric Schmidt’s new book suggests.
 But only when the operating systems it designs embed the modern economics of a meritocracy.

-A meritocracy defined by strict economic principles and dependencies many renditions of classical economics has failed to identify or deploy.
-The most significant opportunity for technology today is to ensure its operating systems understand and support the needs of modern economics by which the merit of all citizens of the world can be exposed and stimulated.
-An electronic version of an economic marketplace in which not merely our commonalities are displayed, but our unique and creative differences, responsible for reinvigorating and reinventing our future anew.
+A meritocracy is defined by strict economic principles and dependencies many classical economics renditions have failed to identify or deploy.
+The most significant opportunity for technology today is to ensure its operating systems understand and support adhere to nature’s first-principles dictating the merit of all citizens of the world.
+It must support a marketplace where not our commonalities are traded, but our unique and creative differences are responsible for reinvigorating and reinventing our future anew.

-And yes, despite my cautionary tale the majority of the world will continue to adopt technology’s wild promises blindly.
+And yes, despite my cautionary tale, most of the world will continue to adopt technology’s wild promises blindly.
 But be forewarned.
-Just because you can eat at McDonald’s every day, does not mean you should.
+Just because you can eat at McDonald’s every day does not mean you should.